What Is Darolutamide?

 Cardiac Complications

 There is a risk that Nubeqa may raise blood pressure.
 This side effect may typically present as a very bad headache or dizziness, passing out, or a change in eyesight.
-If left untreated, it can potentially lead to blood clots, heart attacks, stroke, venous thromboembolism (VTE) or pulmonary embolism (PE).
-Symptoms of clots may present as chest pain or pressure, coughing up blood, shortness of breath, swelling, warmth, numbness, change of color or pain in a leg or arm, or trouble speaking or swallowing.
-Typically these side effects can be controlled with lifestyle changes or medications to treat high blood pressure.
+High blood pressure and heart-related events have been reported.
+Your provider may monitor your blood pressure and heart health, especially if you have a history of heart disease.
+Get urgent medical help for chest pain, sudden shortness of breath, coughing up blood, one-sided leg swelling, or sudden trouble speaking.
+Typically, these side effects can be controlled with lifestyle changes or medications to treat high blood pressure.
 While being treated with Nubeqa, blood pressure should be monitored regularly at each office visit.

 Other common side effects may include: